 Four easy ways to frost the perfect cupcake.

 It should come as no surprise that our team at We Take The Cake loves making cupcakes.
 We enjoy every step of the process; from deciding on the mix of flavors, choosing the decorations, frosting them, and – of course – tasting them!
 Over our 20+ years in business, we’ve received dozens of questions on cupcake making, particularly the different ways to frost cupcakes.
-For our DIYers out there, we’ve put together a few tips to help you on your way to the frosting that perfect cupcake.
+For our DIYers out there, we’ve put together a few cupcake frosting techniques and tips to help you on your way to that perfect treat.

 A perfectly frosted cupcake requires the right equipment

-There are many different tools out there for frosting cupcakes.
+There are many tools out there for different cupcakes frosting techniques.
 You’ll need pastry bags with different sized tips, which is ultimately the most important tool you’ll choose, as it has the greatest effect on how your frosting comes out.

 The rose tip is ideal for, you guessed it, the rosette frosting technique.
 The ruffle tip is preferred for ribbons, bows, and ruffles while the plain tip is best for outlining details or dots.